reactjs/react.dev/beta/src/content/apis/react/Component.md

 If `Profile` or its child component throws an error, `ErrorBoundary` will "catch" that error, display a fallback UI with the error message you've provided, and send a production error report to your error reporting service.

 You don't need to wrap every component into a separate error boundary.
 When you think about the [granularity of error boundaries,](https://aweary.dev/fault-tolerance-react/) consider where it makes sense to display an error message.
 For example, in a messaging app, it makes sense to place an error boundary around the list of conversations.
 It also makes sense to place one around every individual message.
-However, it wouldn't make sense to place an error boundary around a person's avatar.
+However, it wouldn't make sense to place a boundary around every avatar.

 #### Parameters {/*componentdidcatch-parameters*/}